 Make sure to talk with your student when both of you have uninterrupted time and privacy.
 Raise the subject in a caring, supportive manner.
 Sometimes, even if a student hasn’t mentioned feeling upset, they can feel relief to hear that you care enough to notice that they may be struggling.
 Following are some suggestions as to how you might start a conversation.

-“You mentioned that you’ve been missing classes lately, and that can set you back a lot.
-I’m bringing this up because I care about you.
-Is there anything going on that is getting in your way?”
+“You mentioned that you’ve been missing classes lately, and that can be pretty stressful later.
+I want you to know that I care about you.
+Is there anything going on that is getting in your way or making it difficult to get to or be in class?”

 Listen, and allow the student to tell her/his story without interruption.
 Allow the student to express their emotions without attempting to problem solve immediately.
 Let the student know that it is alright to share concerns and/or struggles with you.
 Avoid minimizing the problem (“It’s not a big deal.”) or seeming dismissive (“Everything will be fine.”).
 Ask the student what s/he has already tried, and what has been helpful or unhelpful.
 Try to avoid questions which can seem blaming or judgmental.
 Talk with the student to the extent that you feel comfortable.